 Crafting messages based on known qualities is the best way to find and engage relevant customers or, put another way, to show customers you care about them and their needs.
 In a competitive and often commoditised sector like travel, this could make all the difference in delivering repeat business for your brand.

-This is where identity resolution comes in.
+This is how identity resolution works.
 Using this as part of your marketing mix helps to provide a clearer picture of individuals, rather than just groups of customers with assumed common interests.

 Collinson’s research showed that only half of organisations stated they collect a wide range of customer data and augment it with third-party sources.
 If you’re not doing this, you could be losing the edge to your competitors.
 A holistic approach to customer targeting and retargeting can really help to avoid wasting your marketing spend.